- Career Opportunities

 To apply, please download the Teaching Assistantship Application Form.

-Please send in your application to both the ESP and BIOLOGY departments.
+Please send in your application to the HR Specialist of both the ESP and BIOLOGY departments.
 Please attach a current resume to your application.
 The deadline is March 1 for fall admission, but late applications will be considered.

 Graduate teaching assistants support the department by engaging in activities related to teaching.
 These activities include: teaching sections of courses/labs, supporting instructors teaching large sections, tutoring, and advising.
 Teaching assistantship awards may or may not come with a tuition waiver.
 The ESP department offers a limited number of teaching assistantship opportunities to qualified students each year.
 All teaching assistants are evaluated from year to year.
 Renewal is not an automatic process.